If it is past the registration date, can I still join WCRR?

 Can walkers participate?

-Walkers are not only allowed, but also welcomed!
-We have a wonderful walking program that will enable you to complete the Rock N Roll Marathons.
-Please be aware, however, that the Rock N Roll Marathon requires all participants to complete the course within seven hours (which requires a 16 min. per mile or better pace).
+- Walkers are not only allowed, but also welcomed!
+We have a wonderful walking program that will enable you to complete full or half marathons.
+Please be aware, however, that the some races require all participants to complete the course within seven hours (which requires a 16 min. per mile or better pace).
 Many WCRR walkers may choose to train for a half marathon instead, or choose a different, more walker-friendly marathon.
 We even offer a ‘Run/Walk’ program that allows you to run and walk the distances.
 Your coaches can provide more details.

 Is there a charity attached to the program?